ibexa/documentation-developer/docs/guide/persistence_cache.md

     When reusing the cache service within your own code, it is very important to not conflict with the cache keys used by others.
     That is why the example of usage below starts with a unique `myApp` key.
     For the namespace of your own cache, you must do the same.
-    So never clear cache using the cache service without your key specified, otherwise you'll clear all cache.

 #### Get Cache service

 ##### Via Dependency injection

-In your Symfony services configuration you can simply define that you require the "cache" service in your configuration like so:
+In your Symfony services configuration you can simply define that you require the cache service in your configuration like so:

 ``` yaml
 # yml configuration